Emergency Dentist New York

 Understanding the Cost of Emergency Dentistry

-The cost of emergency dentistry in Gramercy Park varies from patient to patient.
+The cost of emergency dentistry in New York varies from patient to patient.
 You may be tempted to put it off, especially if you think “it’s not that big of a deal.”
 However, doing so can lead to more serious issues that cost more time and money.

 Once a member of our team evaluates your situation, a more accurate explanation of the entire process will be provided.
 The good thing about dental care is that is usually much less expensive than if you were undergoing a medical emergency.
 This is why you can count on us to discuss the potential cost of your care, as we will have a clear understanding of the problem and how we plan to treat it.
 You can trust that Dr. Newman and our team will identify ways to keep your costs low and affordable.
 We’ll also be happy to process your dental insurance claims to help offset the out-of-pocket costs of your treatment.